Architectural Accounting & Administration Group

 The Group now meets every two months to discuss a broad range of practice management issues.
 During the COVID-19 pandemic, members of the group benefitted from meeting monthly via Zoom.
 Meetings generally include invited guest speakers or collaborators for educational or knowledge sharing purposes.

 Lunchtime meetings are usually held online with a couple of face-to-face opportunities to be confirmed.
-Dates for 2023 are –
+Following a February lunch to start the year, dates for 2023 are –

 - 9 March